People Successfully Change Careers All the Time. So Can You.

 Write them down.

 Make some notes about what you like about your job and what you don’t.
-Consider things like the kinds of tasks you do at work, as well as workplace environment and culture.
+Consider the tasks you do at work, as well as your workplace’s environment and culture.
 What makes you happy at work and what makes you anxious?
 Need help?
 Take the Work Values quiz.